awebfactory/react-pathways/README.md

 npm run build
 ```

-To start a dev session, do:
+To start a dev watch session (automatic rebuilding and rebundling for src/js and styles/sass files), do:

 ```
 $ npm run watch
 ```

+Note that this can be used locally or on a server or cloud based IDE!

 #### Without BrowserSync